So what is ashwagandha for anyway? Can it help relieve stress? Is it a nootropic?

 Generally speaking, getting more sleep, and better quality sleep, is always going to improve your mental health.

-I mentioned in one of my previous articles that the brain has a fluid system it uses to cleanse itself when we are asleep.
+I mentioned in one of my previous articles that the brain has a fluid system it uses to cleanse itself when we’re sleeping.

 This is all good news if you are suffering from anxiety, depression, or chronic stress.